-Venture and buyout investing represent a riskier means of gaining exposure to equities than the public markets.
+Venture investing and buyout investing represent a riskier means of gaining exposure to equities than the public markets.
 The high leverage in buyout transactions and the early-stage nature of venture investing create greater risk and the investor has the right to expect materially higher investment returns as a result.
 A private equity firm's goal is to invest in a private company and then sell its interest for a profit.
 This realization of the investment is known as the "exit" and generally occurs as the result of a sale, public floating of the stock or merger with another firm.
 The correlation of returns to the public markets varies with the stages of investment but is fairly high given the importance of IPOs as exit channels and the public market impact on corporate valuations in merger and acquisition activity.
-Overall, historic private equity returns represent a compelling opportunity for investors, and argue for an allocation to this asset class in a well-diversified investment program.
-As we will see, the aggregate returns of the asset class over a long period of time are in excess of the public markets.
-However, they carry considerable volatility along with issues associated with illiquidity, cyclicality and a dispersion of the returns.
-In the next few paragraphs of this paper we examine these return characteristics, their disparity and persistence amongst various fund investors, and, various other important considerations to investing in private equity.
+Overall, historic private equity returns represent a compelling opportunity for investors, and argue for an allocation to this asset class over a long period of time are in excess of the public markets.
+In this paper we examine these return characteristics, their disparity and persistence amongst various fund investors, and, various other important considerations to investing in private equity.